learningstacks/LMSDeveloper/LMSTools/README.md

 - `Invoke-PHPUnit` - Initializes PHPUnit if required, runs Moodle PHPUnit, generates a CSV file with test results for analysis.
 Allows selection of alternate configuration files.

+- `Publish-PHPUnitTestReport` - Parse the junit.xml files produced by the PHPUnit test run and generate a results.csv file usable in Excel to review test results.

 - `Initialize-Behat` - Convenience function to run the Moodle Behat init script.

 - `Invoke-Behat` - Initializes Behat if required, runs Behat tests, generates a test report summarizing results and listing failures.
 Allows selection of specific components and groups of components.

+- `Publish-BehatTestReport` - Parse the Behat test results and assemble a text file summarizing results and listing failures.

+### Other Functions

+- `Enable-XDebug` - Enables XDebug.
+Linux only.

+- `Disable-XDebug` - Disables XDebug.
+Improves test performance.
+Called by Invoke-PHPUnit and Invoke-Behat.
+Linux only.